molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 accept a data upload.
 You can download this
 [*filled out example*](https://github.com/molgenis/molgenis-emx2/raw/master/docs/resources/TargetDictionary_testCDM.xlsx)
 as a reference for filling out the template.
 Note that there is no sheet for *AllVariables*.
-This table is a generic listing of all variables entered for the cohort; it shows *Variables* and *RepeatedVariables* in one table.
+This table is a generic listing of all variables entered for the cohort; it shows *Variables* and *Repeated variables* in one table.

 It is good practice to try adding a few variables to the template first and see whether your upload succeeds.
 To upload the metadata to the Data Catalogue see the section To upload the metadata to the Data Catalogue see the